chrisirhc/blog.sirh.cc/posts/precompiled-grpc-compiler-bazel-python.md

 ## A Quick Overview of Protocol Buffers (protobuf) and gRPC
 [Protocol Buffers (protobuf)](https://protobuf.dev/) is a data serialization format similar to JSON.
 Protobuf works by defining schemas in `.proto` files, which describe the structure of serialized data.
 It supports multiple programming languages, including Python and Java.
 A code generator called `protoc` converts `.proto` files into language-specific code for serialization and deserialization.
 Learn more about it [here](https://protobuf.dev/).

 [gRPC](https://grpc.io) is a Remote Procedure Call (RPC) framework built on top of protobuf.
-A simplified analogy would be to compare how [tRPC](https://trpc.io/docs/rpc) or REST relates to JSON in the same way that gRPC relates to protobuf.
+A simplified analogy would be to compare how [tRPC](https://trpc.io/docs/rpc) or REST relates to JSON in the same way that gRPC relates to protobuf. gRPC [has a ￼`protoc`￼ plugin](https://grpc.io/docs/what-is-grpc/introduction/#:~:text=protoc%20with%20a-,special%20gRPC%20plugin,-to%20generate%20code), which I refer to as the "gRPC plugin", to generate gRPC-specific code via the `protoc` tool.

 ## 🎬 Starting State
 ### Python Monorepo Managed by Bazel (aka “the monorepo”)